 I would now like to use these factors to introduce you to the promised sustainable floor coverings.
-Finally, just use the knowledge to make the final decision a little easier.
+In the end, simply use this knowledge to make your final decision a little easier.

-German brand tiles are generally manufactured from domestic, natural raw materials under the strictest environmental protection conditions.
-Modern firing technology, short transport routes and the processing of natural, regional raw materials such as clay and feldspar ensure that the production process is as sustainable as possible.
-Since it is durable natural material tiles do not contain harmful substances and are extremely durable.
-They are also recyclable, heat resistant and very easy to clean.
-Tiles are therefore among the most sustainable floor coverings on the market.
+As a rule, German brand tiles are manufactured from local, natural raw materials under the strictest environmental protection regulations.
+Modern firing technology, short transportation routes and the processing of natural, regional raw materials such as clay and feldspar ensure that the production process is as sustainable as possible.
+As these are Durable natural material tiles do not contain any harmful substances and are extremely durable.
+They are also recyclable, heat-resistant and very easy to clean.
+Tiles are therefore one of the most sustainable floor coverings on the market.

-Timeless solid wood flooring can usually withstand the demands of several generations and is relatively unproblematic to overhaul.
-Since the popular flooring made of wood for Deforestation you should always take a close look at possible seals.
-The international FSC seal The "sustainable wood" seal is awarded to wood from sustainable forestry.
-If the floor of your desire has this seal, that is already an important step.
+Timeless solid wood floorboards usually withstand the demands of several generations and are relatively easy to refurbish.
+As the popular wooden floor is Deforestation of the forests you should always take a close look at possible seals.
+The international FSC seal label recognizes wood from sustainable forestry.
+If the floor of your choice has this seal, this is already an important step.

-Also make sure that in the production of the floor instead of formaldehyde resins prefer more environmentally friendly Dispersion glues or vegetable glues can be used.
-In addition, more environmentally friendly than sealing with varnishes is oiling the wood with hard oil.
+Also make sure that more environmentally friendly resins are used in the production of the flooring instead of formaldehyde resins.
+Dispersion glues or vegetable glues can be used.
+Oiling the wood with hard oil is also more environmentally friendly than sealing with varnish.

-Tip: The very fast-growing bamboo wood can also be considered as a sustainable floor.
-If it does not have long transport routes from Asian countries behind it, the robust and easy-care flooring material is basically ideal.
+Tip: The very fast-growing bamboo wood can also be considered as sustainable flooring.
+If it has not been transported over long distances from Asian countries, this robust and easy-care flooring material is basically ideal.

 3. concrete floor

-Since I like the industrial style and try to live as minimalist as possible, I am of course absolutely thrilled with a polished concrete floor.
-Not only because of the look, but also because of the sustainability.
-Even though it takes a lot of energy to produce, it stands out for its extreme sturdiness and durability.
-In addition, he is already cool in the summer months and pleasantly warm in winter - which in turn saves energy costs for heating and air conditioning.
-The sustainable flooring also does not contain any harmful substances.
+As I like the industrial style and try to live as minimally as possible, I am of course absolutely thrilled with a polished concrete floor.
+Not only because of its look, but also because of its sustainability.
+Even though it is very energy-intensive to produce, it is characterized by its extreme robustness and durability.
+It is also already cool in the summer months and pleasantly warm in winter - This in turn saves energy costs for heating and air conditioning.
+The sustainable floor covering is also free of harmful substances.

 You like the industrial style too?
 Then be sure to check out my homemade dining table from old oak planks on!

-Vinyl floors may not yet have the best reputation, because they used to be not without plasticizers.
-But the EU requirements are now extremely strict and the floors are not made exclusively from plastics.
-Even if you always have to look a little closer, there are now many PVC free design floors, which bring with them an extremely long durability.
-In addition, they are versatile in their appearance: whether country house look, plank look or tile look - basically everything is possible.
+Vinyl floors may not yet have the best reputation because in the past they were not made without plasticizers.
+However, EU regulations are now extremely strict and the floors are not made exclusively from plastics.
+Even if you always have to take a closer look, there are now many PVC-free design floorsthat are extremely durable.
+They are also versatile in their appearance: whether country house look, plank look or tile look - basically anything is possible.

 And how to care for a Vinyl flooring?
-The care is in the end absolutely uncomplicated and possible without chemical cleaners.
-Whether a vinyl floor is sustainable or not can also be determined by the philosophy of the respective supplier.
-A pioneer in terms of sustainable flooring materials is there in any case the company casandoThe company is committed to ensuring that not only flooring, but also fencing, wall cladding and building materials are as low as possible, ecological footprint respects.
+In the end, maintenance is absolutely uncomplicated and possible without chemical cleaners.
+Whether a vinyl floor is sustainable or not can ultimately be determined by the philosophy of the respective supplier.
+A pioneer in terms of sustainable flooring materials is definitely the company casandoThis applies not only to flooring, but also to fences, wall cladding and building materials, ecological footprint respects.

 5. natural stone

-Even though natural stone is a finite material, it is fundamentally one of the most sustainable floor coverings due to its timeless, water-repellent and extremely robust properties.
-How sustainable depends in the end on its Production and of course From the stone itself off.
-Sandstone from the region, for example, would accordingly be more environmentally friendly than granite stone shipped to Germany by sea.
+Even though natural stone is a finite material, its timeless, water-repellent and extremely robust properties make it one of the most sustainable floor coverings.
+How sustainable it is ultimately depends on its Production and of course From the stone itself from.
+Sandstone from the region, for example, would be more environmentally friendly than a granite stone that was shipped to Germany by sea.

 Cork is a great soil material and fortunately too 100 percent biodegradable.
-Anyone who walks along it will quickly feel that as a floor it is extremely soft, warm and wonderfully quiet.
-However, cork as a floor covering is also particularly environmentally friendly because it is recyclable is.
-The fact that the cork flooring is hypoallergenic compared to the carpets, contributes to the better health of the home.
+If you walk on it, you will soon feel that it is extremely soft, warm and wonderfully quiet.
+Cork is also particularly environmentally friendly as a floor covering because it is recyclable is.
+The fact that cork flooring is hypoallergenic compared to carpets contributes to a healthier living environment.

-In the past, I always thought that floors made of durable Linoleum are made from artificial ingredients.
-But today I know that linoleum is exclusively from natural products such as jute, resins, chalk and linseed oils consists.
+I always used to think that floors made from hard-wearing Linoleum are made from artificial components.
+But today I know that linoleum is made exclusively from made from natural products such as jute, resins, chalk and linseed oils consists of.
 The latter even gave the flooring its name.
-But it also serves as a sustainable floor because it often survives many generations and is extremely easy to clean.
-Linoleum is also one of the healthy floor coverings, which are very hygienic and ideal for allergy sufferers.
+However, it also serves as a sustainable floor because it often survives many generations and is extremely easy to clean.
+Linoleum is also a healthy floor covering that is very hygienic and ideal for allergy sufferers.

-Carpeting can be sustainable especially when it is made from renewable, natural raw materials.
+Carpets can be particularly sustainable if they are made from renewable, natural raw materials.
 This is the case, for example, with carpets made from Sisal, jute, coconut fibers or Hemp the case.
-However, the sustainability of floors made of textiles can suffer from the rather short service life compared to wood or tiles and due to the high maintenance requirements.
+However, the sustainability of textile flooring can suffer due to its rather short lifespan compared to wood or tiles and the high level of maintenance required.

 When buying new, be sure to look for the GUT seal (Gemeinschaft umweltfreundlicher Teppichboden e.
 V.), which contributes significantly to ecological improvements in the production of carpets and to their better health compatibility.

-Now you've learned about some eco-friendly flooring materials to consider for your construction or remodeling project.
-Remember, however, that the Sustainability depends not only on the material itself, but also on the way you handle it..
-In the case of heavily used surfaces, for example, it makes sense to cover the "walkways" with carpet runners.
-It is also recommended to install sliding pads under heavy furniture.
+Now you have learned about some environmentally friendly flooring materials that are suitable for your construction or renovation project.
+But also remember that the Sustainability depends not only on the material itself, but also on how you use it.
+In the case of heavily used areas, for example, it makes sense to cover the "walkways" with carpet runners.
+It is also advisable to fit underlays under heavy furniture.
 In this way, you protect the floor and benefit from a significantly longer service life.

-Do you have any questions about this post on ecological flooring?
+Do you have any questions about this article on ecological floor coverings and flooring?
 Then I look forward to your comment!